HypDAE: Hyperbolic Diffusion Autoencoders for Hierarchical Few-shot Image Generation: Experiment

 \subsection{Implementation Details}

 We choose Stable Diffusion V2.1~\citep{Rombach22ldm} as the base generator for the base generative model.
 During training, we set the image resolution to $512\times512$.
 The dimension of the latent code in hyperbolic space is chosen to be $512$.
-More details can be found in the supplementary material (SM).
+More details can be found in the Sec.
+A of the supplementary material.